There is a new buzzword in the world of finance, and it’s ethical investing.

 Other options are to pick individual stocks yourself (higher risk) or stay in cash (lower returns).

-Here is an explainer of how the super fund Australian Ethical invests its money, which is provided by member balances.
+Here is an explainer of how one of the best ethical super funds Australian Ethical invests its money, which is provided by member balances.

 Screens are a set of filters that keep your money going towards certain types of companies or not.